 Any smoker that can maintain steady temperatures between 225-275°F for extended periods will work for pork shoulder.
 Temperature stability matters more than smoker style when it comes to consistent results.
 Here’s how the main types compare:

 - Ceramic smokers (Kamado-style): Excellent heat retention and fuel efficiency.
 They’ll hold steady temperatures for hours on a single load of charcoal.
-Use a water pan to add humidity and prevent drying.

 - Offset smokers: Produce the most authentic smoke flavor and give you complete control over the fire.
 The learning curve is steeper, but many pitmasters swear by the results.